-2. Do you agree with the idea that when we move away from something, we are in essence moving toward something else?
-If so, when it comes to faith, what do you feel you are moving away from?
-And as a result, what do you feel you are moving toward?
+- Do you agree with the idea that when we move away from something, we are essentially moving toward something else?
+Do you feel that you’re moving away from faith?
+Or have you already walked away?
+If so, what do you feel you are moving toward?

-3. Andy stated that just because something is unsettling doesn’t mean it isn’t true.
-What about Christianity unsettles you the most?
-What about atheism unsettles you the most?
+- Andy stated that just because something is unsettling doesn’t mean it isn’t true.
+What unsettles you most about Christianity?
+What unsettles you most about atheism?

-4. Do you believe the process of walking away from faith or religion is more personal or more intellectual?
+- Do you believe the process of walking away from faith or religion is more personal or intellectual?
 Explain.

 NOTE: The following content is a raw transcript and has not been edited for grammar, punctuation, or word usage.